InAbsencia/inabsentia.io/src/about.md

 extremely frustrated with the locked down nature of Microsoft's Windows platform.
 Ever since then I've become an open source and freedom advocate.
 {: style="text-align: justify;"}

 I started using computers at a very young age and I was fascinated by what they could do.
-This started a life long passion in computer science and software engineering.
+This was the start of my life long passion for technology.
-Since high school, I spent most of my spare time studying and learning about computer science and engineering concepts, which naturally led to a huge interest in mathematics and physics.
+Since high school, I spent most of my spare time studying and learning about computer science and software engineering concepts, which naturally led to a huge interest in mathematics and physics.
 My interests include, but not limited to, artificial intelligence, machine learning, embedded systems, algorithms, security, Linux, FOSS and much more.
 {: style="text-align: justify;"}